JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 ### First Period

-THE LOSS OF THE DIAMOND (1848)
+_The Loss Of The Diamond_ (1848)

-The events related by GABRIEL BETTEREDGE, house-steward in the service of JULIA, LADY VERINDER.
+The events related by _Gabriel Betteredge_, house-steward in the service of _Julia_, _Lady Verinder_.

 ### Chapter I

-In the first part of ROBINSON CRUSOE, at page one hundred and twenty-nine, you will find it thus written:
+In the first part of _Robinson Crusoe_, at page one hundred and twenty-nine, you will find it thus written:

 “Now I saw, though too late, the Folly of beginning a Work before we count the Cost, and before we judge rightly of our own Strength to go through with it.”

-Only yesterday, I opened my ROBINSON CRUSOE at that place.
+Only yesterday, I opened my _Robinson Crusoe_ at that place.
 Only this morning (May twenty-first, Eighteen hundred and fifty), came my lady’s nephew, Mr. Franklin Blake, and held a short conversation with me, as follows:–